paramsiddharth/DiceJS/README.md

 # DiceJS
-A free JavaScript plugin to simulate dice in webpages.
+DiceJS is a free JavaScript plugin to simulate dice in webpages.
+Its only dependancies are JavaScript (ES6 and later) and HTML canvases.